A Saint Who Levels Up Through Necromancy

 Tap the text to show or hide reading controls.

-The Draconian corpse lay toppled face-first on the floor.A gleam of greed too plain to hide glistened in Yujin’s eyes.
+The Draconian corpse had toppled face-first to the floor, and a gleam of greed too plain to hide glistened in Yujin’s eyes.

 The emblem’s nice and all, but to me, this is the real reward.